HWQuantum/noisy-state-lib/README.md

 # noisy-state-lib
 A storage place for the functions to do with noisy states, etc...

+## Using with pip
+To use with pip, follow [this](https://adamj.eu/tech/2019/03/11/pip-install-from-a-git-repository/) guide.

 ## Using with Nix
 Here's an example of a minimal `shell.nix` file to set up an environment with this library